MASH BUS

 2 x 5 Gallon Jerry Cans with hanging brackets

-Logistical E-Track 40' installed - 40' more to complete installation
+Logistical E-Track 40' installed - 40' more to complete

 Wheel well deck x 2 rear wheels